List of Community characters: Britta Perry

 While vocally passionate about many causes, Britta fails to take action related to her social interests, and her political efforts run a gamut from sincere but ineffectual to counterproductive and embarrassing.
 Jeff describes her as "pro-anti" due to her eagerness to oppose issues, such as marriage and visiting the bathroom with other women.
 Her hypocrisy and tendency to invoke politics regardless of relevance, such as advocating for fictional gnomes' rights in Dungeons & Dragons, frequently frustrates both friends and strangers, to the point that others regularly refer to her as "the worst."
 The S2 episode "Critical Film Studies" heaped more humiliation on Britta when the owner of the crummy diner where she was an unsuccessful waitress made sure to let Annie and Shirley know that customers made a point of tipping Britta next to nothing (and Annie's response is to note with little sympathy "everyone hates Britta" to an agreeing Shirley), and he later makes a deal with Jeff to take less money after the group accidentally trashed the diner as long as Britta gets fired (which Jeff has no problem agreeing on).

 Britta graduates from Greendale in season 4 and starts bartending, but she re-enrolls in classes in season 5 once Jeff becomes a professor.
 She joins the Save Greendale Committee and helps prevent the school from being sold to Subway.
+She moves in with Abed and Annie after Troy leaves them for a year-long trip to earn Pierce's inheritance.

 Despite being seen as obnoxious by those around her, Britta regularly proves herself to be a caring friend.
 She is the first to show concern for Abed when he begins seeing the world in claymation, consoles Abed and attempts to help him when he is upset over Troy's brief stint in the A/C Repair school, and helps Buzz Hickey reconnect with his son over Dungeons & Dragons.